defi-wonderland/superchain-ops/src/doc/simulate-l2-deposit-transactions.md

 ## Troubleshooting

 ### Failed Tenderly Transactions but working in the Supersim integration
 Something that sucks on the Tenderly simulations is that it is very hard (actually I don't know how) to keep the state changes of previously simulated transactions.
 So if you are testing the transactions of a task that first -> upgrades a contract to have setters and then -> calls that setter, when simulating the setter transaction, it will revert.
-This is the reason why the rev share late opt in transactions don't have tenderly simulations linked

 ### Fork Issues
 When first running the fork test against supersim, do it with a `--match-test` that does only one fork for caching the network states.
 If you try to run more than one at the same time by, for example, using `--match-contract`, you might get timeout issues